expressjs/cookie-parser/README.md

 - `secret` a string used for signing cookies.
 This is optional and if not specified, will not parse signed cookies.
 - `options` an object that is passed to `cookie.parse` as the second option.
 See [cookie](https://www.npmjs.org/package/cookie) for more information.
-  - `decode` a funcction to decode the value of the cookie
+  - `decode` a function to decode the value of the cookie

 ## Example